enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/develop/render-tasks.md

 ```

 ## Remove Core tasks
-It's also possible to remove/replace the core Render Tasks, here is a example on how to inactivate all the tracking:
+It's also possible to remove/replace the core Render Tasks.
+Here is an example of how to inactivate all the tracking:

 ```csharp
 public class MySiteComposer : IUserComposer